-In recent years, however, the influx of investment capital and speculative real estate demand in Vancouver continues to drive up land values, resulting in significant volatility year-over-year in property assessment and taxes, causing hardship for some residents and small businesses.
-In British Columbia, real estate properties are assessed at their highest and best use, and taxes are allocated to individual properties based on such values.
+In recent years, the influx of investment capital and speculative real estate demand in Vancouver continues to drive up land values, resulting in significant volatility year-over-year in property assessment and taxes, causing hardship for some residents, small businesses, as well as the arts, culture and non-profit sectors.
+In British Columbia, real estate properties are assessed at their highest and best use (market value), and taxes are allocated to individual properties based on such values.
 In the case where a property is under-developed, its assessed value could substantially increase to reflect its development potential.

 The City does not generate higher tax revenue as a result of rising property values.
-The required tax levy to be collected is determined by Council as part of the annual budget, and tax rates are lowered to reflect assessment increases to ensure "revenue neutrality".
+The required tax levy to be collected is determined by Council as part of the annual budget, and tax rates are adjusted to reflect assessment increases or decreases to ensure "revenue neutrality".
 However, relative assessment increases for individual properties could shift the tax burden from one property to another in any given year.